 The programs operate within the General Regulations of the graduate faculty at the two universities.

-AdmissionFor admission, please check the Faculty of Graduate and Postgraduate Studies or contact Dr. Jonathan Lee (at the University of Ottawa) or Dr. James Green (at Carleton University).
+AdmissionFor admission, please check the Faculty of Graduate and Postgraduate Studies or contact Dr. Jonathan Lee (at the University of Ottawa) or Dr. Nicolas Rodrigue (at Carleton University).
 You will need to find a thesis advisor, so please check the Faculty page for contact information.